 Robert Tyre "Bobby" Jones Jr. was an American amateur golfer and lawyer by profession, who helped design the Augusta National Golf Club and co-founded the Masters Tournament.
 He was the most successful amateur golfer ever to compete on a national and international level.
 He was also diagnosed with syringomyelia.

 CSF has worked closely with the Jones family over several years to educate physicians, allied scientists and the lay community about Chiari malformation, syringomyelia and related disorders.
 The Bobby Jones Classic for CSF is an annual golf tournament held at Jones' home course of East Lake that serves as a tribute to the legend and the man.
-This year, we are happy to announce our partnership with McTier Art to capture the beauty that is Jones' swing and the magic moments in his life with oils.
-These paintings, currently being crafted by master artists, will inspire generations through artistic medium and help raise funds for ongoing scientific research projects through the sale of a limited number of reprints.
+This year, we are happy to announce our partnership with McTier Art to capture the beauty that is Jones' swing and the magic moments in his life, with oils.
+These paintings will inspire generations through artistic medium and help raise funds for ongoing research projects through the sale of a limited number of reprints.
 To learn more about these paintings, made available only once in a lifetime, contact us or McTier Art.
 To learn more about the artists, visit their site.

 international hydrodynamics research symposium